Information for DSA needs assessors

 For information on the rates for this support, see the ‘University of Sheffield NMH Rates’ document in the 'Downloads' box at the bottom of our ‘Support Worker Service’ page.

 We don’t provide autism-specific or ADHD-specific one-to-one study skills support.
-Where required, Spectrum First Education provide this support to University of Sheffield students who are autistic or have ADHD.
+Where required, Spectrum First Education provides this support to University of Sheffield students who are autistic or have ADHD.
 You should include Spectrum First as one of the two quotes for this NMH provision in your DSA needs assessment report.

 We don’t refer students who do not have DSA funding directly for weekly one-to-one mentoring sessions on an ongoing basis.
 Students will generally be referred for drop-in sessions or group sessions.